How to file a personal injury claim in Milwaukee Contact an experienced trial attorney

 How to file a personal injury lawsuit in Wisconsin

-Wisconsin small claims court can handle personal injury lawsuits seeking $5,000 or less.
-Claims over the limit must be filed in civil court.
+Wisconsin small claims court handles personal injury lawsuits seeking $5,000 or less.
+Claims over $5,000 must be filed in civil court.
 The Wisconsin court system and WI State Law Library provide resources including guides on how to file.
 Pursuing a lawsuit on your own will require investing time and money.
 Hire an experienced trial attorney to research and build your case for you.
 In cases involving fatalities caused by negligence, our wrongful death attorneys will compel those responsible to make restitution.

 Personal injury lawsuit procedures include:

 Pre-trial litigation (could take months or even years)

 Warshafsky personal injury attorneys find the real culprits

 Often, finding the real culprit(s) who caused your injury requires a bit of digging—precisely why Warshafsky Law has certified investigators on staff.
 We’ve been able to identify liable parties even when it seems as though no one can be held accountable.
 People, companies and governments have a legal responsibility to ensure the safety of others.
 From the initial consultation to the final judgment award, no other Milwaukee personal injury firm and asbestos lawyers have a deep grasp of every aspect of how the law will affect your personal injury claim as Warshafsky.
 Our attorneys literally wrote the book on how to prosecute a personal injury case in Wisconsin, the Trial Handbook for Wisconsin Lawyers.

 Requirements for a personal injury claim in Wisconsin